 Following a loose three-act structure, this vérité film explores how the criminal justice system shapes nearly every slice of Kristal’s life, though she’s never spent a day behind bars.
 Beginning when Kristal’s father and brother are still incarcerated, the film captures the joy, frustration, and complexity that their release brings.
 Kristal anchors the narrative.
 Her mother, “Big” Crystal, and nephew, Nyvae, add dimension to her story.
 Interwoven are interviews and Kristal’s own cell phone videos, bringing texture and complexity to her millennial perspective.
 Kristal’s quest to adopt her nephew and give him a more stable life is a key story arc, culminating in a powerful resolution in the third act.

 By some counts, one in four American women have a loved one who has been incarcerated.
 For Black women like Kristal Bush, raised in the era of mass incarceration, that number is closer to one in two.
-Filmed over four years, WOMEN ON THE OUTSIDE is a deeply American story about the legacy of mass incarceration.
+Filmed over four years, A WOMAN ON THE OUTSIDE is a deeply American story about the legacy of mass incarceration.

 Zara Katz and Lisa Riordan Seville